TomasErudito/other_speakeasy/README.md

 <p class="indent">•	Desktop (Windows)</p>
 <p class="indent">•	Android tablets</p>
 <p class="indent">•	Mobile phones (Android)</p>

-<p>More testing has been done about usability and user experience:</p>
 <br/>
+<p>More testing has been done about usability and user experience.
+To achieve this, I proposed to some friends to navigate through the website and answer the questions about the UX goals explained before:</p>

 <h3>First Time Visitors</h3>

 <p class="indent">•	Should be able to answer the 3 questions we proposed before (Who are we? / What do we offer? / How can I get it?) easily.</p>